dhoxie/CyberThreatAnalysis/README.md

 Having said this, break down the relationships and creating them is our objective at this moment.
 As we already mentioned, we are working only with the top 25 CWEs.
 The Mitre site have a complete description of the top 25 CWEs including the relationships they have with other CWEs.
 For this proyect we only used the first generation (if we can call it like that) due to time limitations.
 We created another Excel file with all the information of the other CWEs that the top 25 CWEs are related to and then convert it to a csv file.
 As we did with the CWEs csv file, we put the Relationships csv file in the "import" file of the database we're already working with.

-Note: This excel and csv files can be found in the "csv Files" and "Excel Files" folders located at the "Documentation" folder.
+Note: This excel and csv files can be found in the "csv Files" and "Excel Files" folders zip files.

 For loading the relationships csv we used the follwing command: